valtimo-platform/valtimo-documentation/release-notes/major12/12.1.2/valtimo-frontend-libraries.md

 * **Case tabs not working after clicking on Documenten tab**

-  After opening the 'Documenten' tab, any subsequent navigation to a non standard tab would show an error..
+  After opening the 'Documenten' tab, any subsequent navigation to a non standard tab would show an error.

 * **Bug2**